bankh/bankh.github.io/_pages/cv.md

 * Generate high-quality invention disclosures and patent applications
 * Publish research results in top journals and conferences

-* Sept 2013 - Feb 2014: Research Intern at Siemens Corporation Corporate Technology Product Simulation and Modeling
+<b> Sept 2013 - Feb 2014: Research Intern at Siemens Corporation Corporate Technology Product Simulation and Modeling <b />
 * Worked on the programming for the additive manufacturing add-on -Siemens NX package- in order to generate mechanical support structures
 * Proposed ideas and actively aided for the preparations of client’s proposals
 * Received a grant for an internal seed-funding competition “Siemens Agile Manufacturing System” -mobile digital manufacturing platform which utilized a digital manufacturing stack in Robot Operating System [ROS]; designed and fabricated the validation platforms - SpiderBots.
 The stack includes path planning for digital manufacturing; perception, navigation, and odometry packages for the robot.